kubernetes/community/contributors/design-proposals/pod-pid-namespace-docker.md

 # Shared PID Namespace for the Docker Runtime

 Pods share many namespaces, but the ability to share a PID namespace was not supported by Docker until version 1.12.
-This document proposes how to roll out support for sharing the PID namespace in the docker runtime.
+SIG Node approved a change to the default behavior contingent on a brief rollout plan, which is this document.
+Please refer to [#1615](https://issues.k8s.io/1615) for full technical details.

 ## Motivation